Rashidun Caliphate: Expeditions to Persia and Syria

 After Abu Bakr unified Arabia under Islam, he began the incursions into the Byzantine Empire and the Sasanian Empire.
 Whether or not he intended a full-out imperial conquest is hard to say; he did, however, set in motion a historical trajectory that in just a few short decades would lead to one of the largest empires in history.
 Abu Bakr began with Iraq, the richest province of the Sasanian Empire.
 He sent general Khalid ibn al-Walid to invade the Sassanian Empire in 633.
 He thereafter also sent four armies to invade the Roman province of Syria, but the decisive operation was only undertaken when Khalid, after completing the conquest of Iraq, was transferred to the Syrian front in 634.

 Umar's reign (634–644)

+Umar ibn al-Khattab (عمر ابن الخطاب, c.
+586/590 – 644) c.
+2 November (Dhu al-Hijjah 26, 23 Hijri) was a leading companion and adviser to Muhammad, and father-in-law by his daughter Hafsa bint Umar's marriage to Muhammad.
+He was appointed by a dying Abu Bakr to be his successor and took power on 23 August 634, becoming the second Muslim caliph after Muhammad's death.
+At least according to Laura Veccia Vaglieri, the expansion of Islam from an "isolated episode" in Arab history to an event of "worldwide importance" can be attributed to Umar's political skills.